Why is body language important in a presentation?

 What are the key body-language strategies?

-As will be explored in much more detail in Lessons 2 and 3, there are twelve common strategies that students should pay attention to if they wish to have effective body language during their presentation.
+As will be explored in much more detail in Chapters 2 and 3, there are twelve common strategies that students should pay attention to if they wish to have effective body language during their presentation.
 We’ve separated these twelve categories into six ‘tips for success’ and six ‘pitfalls to avoid’: